NSLS-II/docs/source/metadatastore-format.rst

 Trigger Events and Event Descriptors
 ------------------------------------

-Trigger events follow the same format as :ref:`measure_events` and :ref:`measure_event_descriptors` with the exception that there is usually no data associated with the trigger.
+Trigger events follow the same format as :ref:`measure_events` with the exception that there is usually no data associated with the trigger.

 For example a trigger of a scaler and a CCD frame would be::